 Fewer Safety Inspections Than 2013

-OSHA Requires Federal Agencies to Submit Injury & Illness Data
+OSHA Requires Federal Agencies to Submit Injury and Illness Data

 The new OSHA inspection plan for 2014 has raised questions because industry experts anticipate if OSHA focuses on larger company inspections, then what about the small workplaces?
 Or industries with high fatality rates?
 Decreased inspections may cause workplace safety to suffer in numerous uninspected work sites such as construction.
 Just last week in Austin, Texas a framer fell to his death because he was not tied off.